barkwoofdog/barkwoofdog/README.md

-hello i'm dog. i work at a cool company where i get to do cool work. my main experience is in BASH and PowerShell scripting, as I do a lot of that at my job. i'm a big fan of linux as well (i use mint on my laptop, a dell xps15) i graduated college in winter 2020 and got a great job about 6 months after, so i am still getting my sealegs in the workforce. the focus of this github will be guides on selfhosting. now that i don't make minimum wage i am able to set up my own hardware instead of someone else's
+hello i'm dog. i work at a cool company where i get to do cool work. i'm a big network infrastructure and linux fan (i run mint on my old XPS, and a homeserver with ubuntu) This is just gonna be little stuff and walkthroughs for stuff i think is cool or helpful.
+I'm trying to get into automation so i will have simple scripts i write as well.

 IRL CompSci Achievements:
 - Top 5% of National Cyber League competitors (241/6000+ Fall 2020)